nevillelyh/scio-koans/README.md

 Fix any issues in the Koan to make tests pass.
 Replace any missing implementations like `???` or `?[T]` (something of type `T`) with your solution.

 Once the test is green, and you are satisfied with the solution, remove the first line in the Koan, `ImNotDone`, to move on to the next one.
+You can also remove `ImNotDone` to skip a Koan.

 Here are all the tasks available.